jacksonrakena/mbp-16.1-linux-wifi/README.md

 Download the latest `mbp-16.1-linux-wifi-arch` archive from the **Artifacts** section of the latest [GitHub Actions run](https://github.com/jamlam/mbp-16.1-linux-wifi/actions), and unzip it to your desktop.

-Install the kernel, docss, and headers using the following command and it should copy the kernel to your `boot` automatically.
+Install the kernel, docs, and headers using the following command and it should copy the kernel to your `boot` automatically.
 ```
 sudo pacman -U mbp-16.1-linux-wifi-*.zst
 ```